dhansel/Altair8800-IOBus/09-spi-i2c/README.md

   - bit 3  : clock phase (CPHA), 0=send data on trailing edge, 1=send data on leading edge
   - bit 4  : clock polarity (CPOL), 0=clock idles low, 1=clock idles high
   - bit 5  : 0=LSB first, 1=MSB first
-  - bit 6  : chip 1 select (CS1) line status
+  - bit 6  : chip 1 select (CS on SPI port 1) line status
-  - bit 7  : chip 2 select (CS2) line status
+  - bit 7  : chip 2 select (CS on SPI port 2) line status

 Bits 6 and 7 control the voltage on the the "CS" lines for the corresponding SPI connectors on the card.
 Setting the bit to "1" will output 3.3V, setting it to "0" will output 0V.